 The “4to24” app can be used by parents of youth with B/LV ages 4 to 24 and youth with visual impairments ages 16 to 24.
 Along with information, they will receive suggested activities to build skills related to various topics such as travel skills, technology, and independent living skills.
 The app also provides links to additional online resources and encourages engagement through “push” notifications.

 The 4to24 app is available via smartphone and web and is focused on improving employment outcomes for youth with B/LV.
 The free app is available for iPhones on the Apple App Store and at 4to24.org.
-Read our news item for more information about the 4to24 app.
+Read the NRTC news item for more information about the 4to24 app.

 Current Research Highlights: Interactive Video for Employers